-The LCLRA 2009 applies to all mortgages granted on and from 1 December 2009 with the old law applying to mortgages put in place prior to that date.
-The old law allowed the creation of a mortgage by transfer of ownership of unregistered land (conveyance or demise).
-This was effectively abolished by the LCLRA 2009.
+The LCLRA 2009 made significant changes to the law regarding the creation of mortgages and the powers and rights of holders of mortgage security.
+A mortgage by transfer of ownership of unregistered land (conveyance or demise) was effectively abolished by the LCLRA 2009.
 The LCLRA 2009 makes the method of creating mortgages over unregistered land consistent with that over registered land, that is, by way of charge.
-However, there are differences in how security takes effect over registered and unregistered land.
-A legal charge over registered land only takes effect in full once it has been registered in the Land.
-A legal charge over unregistered land takes effect immediately once it is created.
-For registered land, although there are certain burdens set out in Section 72 of the Registration of Title Act, 1964 which affect registered land without registration, in general, save in the case of judgment mortgages, the register in the Land Registry governs priorities which are determined by the date of registration.
-Priorities of interests in unregistered land are more complex and are determined by the date of registration of the documents in the Registry of Deeds and the doctrine of notice (save in the case of judgment mortgages).
+A legal charge only takes effect once it has been registered in the Land Registry in the case of registered land.
+A legal charge takes effect immediately once it is created in respect of unregistered land.
+In general, the register in the Land Registry governs priorities which are determined by the date of registration (save in the case of judgment mortgages), although there are certain burdens set out in Section 72 of the Registration of Title Act, 1964 which affect registered land without registration.
+Priorities of interests in unregistered land are complex and are determined by the date of registration of the documents in the Registry of Deeds and the doctrine of notice (save in the case of judgment mortgages).
 There is no change under the LCLRA 2009 to the creation of an equitable mortgage over unregistered land (for example, by deposit of title deeds).